We're now in Phase II of the Mountain West Hub! Read more here

 Participating households will receive a DIY air cleaner.
 Throughout the study, we will monitor how these households use and maintain the cleaners, as well as assess indoor air quality, physical and mental health, and indicators of exposure to air pollution.

-The study consists of two parts.
-First, there is a 5-week feasibility phase that allows households to test the filters, provide feedback, and help us identify any potential issues.
-The insights gained from this phase will inform the full 2.5-year study, which aims to track long-term cleaner usage, indoor air quality, health outcomes, and exposure indicators across different communities.
+The study includes two phases.
+The first phase, currently underway, is a 5-week feasibility period during which participating households test the air cleaners, share feedback, and help us identify any challenges or improvements.
+What we learn during this phase will shape the full 2.5-year study, which will examine long-term air cleaner use, indoor air quality, health outcomes, and exposure indicators across participating communities.

 Why Participate?